j-d0g/mistral-7b-nli/README.md

 *   A `Dockerfile` is provided to build a container image with all necessary dependencies (PyTorch, CUDA, Transformers, PEFT, TRL, bitsandbytes, wandb, etc.).
 *   Training and inference are executed within this Docker container on a remote workstation with GPUs.
+    *   **Rationale**: Guarantees a consistent and reproducible environment across different systems, resolving complex dependency issues (CUDA, PyTorch versions).
+Simplifies setup and allows volume mounting for efficient model caching.
-*   The train.sh script automatically handles mounting volumes, GPU selection, and running the Python code within the container.
+*   The `train.sh` and `run_inference.sh` scripts automatically handle mounting volumes, GPU selection, and running the Python code within the container.
 *   `requirements.txt` lists the Python dependencies installed in the Docker image.

 Before running training or inference, build the Docker image: